Ranked! The 10 best goalkeepers of the 21st century

 5. Manuel Neuer

-The Germany international, 32, is widely considered the world's best at present and the model of what a modern-day goalkeeper should be.
-He has also convincingly replaced Kahn for both club and country, having won the World Cup and been influential in Bayern Munich becoming the first ever German team to win the Treble of a Bundesliga, German Cup and Champions League in 2012/13.
+The Germany international has widely been considered one of the world's best for over a decade and the model of what a modern-day goalkeeper should be.
+He has also convincingly replaced Kahn for both club and country, having won the World Cup and been influential in Bayern Munich becoming the first-ever German team to win the Treble of a Bundesliga, German Cup and Champions League in 2012/13 – and second-ever in 2019/20.

-Neuer's anticipation, authority and agility, married with his footballing ability, means only longevity is required before he earns parity with the very, very best.
-Returning to fitness just in time for the 2018 World Cup would certainly help his cause.
+Neuer's anticipation, authority and agility, married with his footballing ability, meant only longevity was required before he earns parity with the very, very best.
+He's certainly earned that status in recent seasons.

 4. Petr Cech